Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 And without fanfare, RIOC crews kept the Island clean and organized.
 That wasn’t easy.

-Quietly, behind the scenes, RIOC executives stay clued in.
+Behind the scenes, RIOC managers stayed clued in.

 This too will, in effect, outlast this virus.